Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.4: Polynomial Functions and Rates of Change.
-You will learn the parts of a polynomial function and how to identify local and global extrema.
-You will also revisit the topic of inflection points from Lesson 1.1.
-Watch the Algebros' video on Lesson 1.4 before this session and take notes on the packet provided.
+We will be covering Lesson 1.10: Rational Functions and Holes.
+You will learn how to describe the behavior of a rational function when approaching a hole using limit notation.
+You will also learn how multiplicity in the numerator affects the existence of holes and zeroes in a rational function.
+Watch the Algebros' video on Lesson 1.10 before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.

 AP Precalculus